 Support training and development

 One thing that can put some people off the actuarial profession is the prospect of the exams.
-They are indeed a challenge for an actuary in their early years, and do require work and commitment from the graduate in order to pass them.
-However, graduate programmes usually offer generous study packages, which include time off work to study, as well as support networks within the company.
-This was helpful for me, especially as many others who I work with have had to take the same exams, and go through the same process.
+They are indeed a challenge for an actuary in their early years and do require work and commitment from the graduate in order to pass them.
+However, graduate programmes usually offer generous study packages, which include time off work to study, as well as study material and support networks within the company.

 How and when to apply